Walter Berry (bass-baritone): Professional career

-He made many memorable appearances at the Metropolitan Opera in New York City during the 1960s and 1970s in such roles as Barak in Die Frau ohne Schatten, Telramund in Lohengrin, Wotan in Die Walküre, Baron Ochs in Der Rosenkavalier, Don Pizarro in Fidelio, Don Alfonso in Così fan tutte, the Music Master in Ariadne auf Naxos and Leporello in Don Giovanni.
+Berry made many memorable appearances at the Metropolitan Opera in New York City during the 1960s and 1970s in such roles as Barak in Die Frau ohne Schatten, Telramund in Lohengrin, Wotan in Die Walküre, Baron Ochs in Der Rosenkavalier, Don Pizarro in Fidelio, Don Alfonso in Così fan tutte, the Music Master in Ariadne auf Naxos and Leporello in Don Giovanni.
 He sang his last Barak on 18 November 1984.

-Berry's other signature roles included: Papageno in Mozart's The Magic Flute, Figaro in Mozart's Marriage of Figaro and Bluebeard in Béla Bartók's Bluebeard's Castle.
+Berry's other signature roles include Papageno in Mozart's The Magic Flute, Figaro in Mozart's Marriage of Figaro and Bluebeard in Bartók's Bluebeard's Castle.
 He was also a noted interpreter of lieder and was accompanied often at recitals by the German pianist Sebastian Peschko.
 Berry also appeared in choral works.
 Performing in light-hearted operettas, particularly Die Fledermaus, was one of his pleasures.
-Astonishingly, Berry never appeared in London in the role with which he perhaps became most closely linked, Papageno, despite an operatic career that spanned more than 40 years.

-Walter Berry married the leading mezzo-soprano Christa Ludwig in 1957 and collaborated with her both on stage and in several recordings.
-The couple were divorced in 1970.
+Berry married mezzo-soprano Christa Ludwig in 1957 and collaborated with her both on stage and in several recordings.
+They were divorced in 1970.